-Past research demonstrated a lack of ACh in the hippocampus and neocortex in patients diagnosed with Alzheimer's disease.
+Past research demonstrated a lack of acetylcholine (Ach) in the hippocampus and neocortex in patients diagnosed with Alzheimer's disease.
 ChEIs prevent the breakdown of ACh, which may slow cognitive and functional decline.
 ChEIs also alleviate the noncognitive symptoms of Alzheimer's disease, including agitation, wandering, and socially inappropriate behavior.
 The ChEIs include donepezil, galantamine, and rivastigmine.

 The partial NMDA receptor antagonist memantine is indicated for treating patients with moderate to severe Alzheimer's disease.
 Memantine is believed to prevent further nerve damage by inhibiting intracellular calcium accumulation.
 Common side effects of memantine include dizziness, headache, and confusion.